 Too fragile, oversensitive: Each failing keenly felt; He folded when he tried to play The hand that he was dealt.

-Relationships disintegrated, Blessings turned to dust; His home and work life shattered, Leaving only self-disgust.
+Relationships disintegrated, Blessings turned to dust; His home and work lives shattered, Leaving solely self-disgust.

-Mistakes were made: transgressions, fights; And he could not atone.
-The friends he had abandoned him So now he stands alone.
+Mistakes were made – transgressions, fights – And he could not atone.
+The friends he had abandoned him To face his fate alone.

-He stares at his reflection In the glass he can’t put down, Seeing nothing but subservience To sorrows he can’t drown.
+He stares at his reflection In the glass he can’t put down, Seeing nothing but subservience To sorrows that won’t drown.

-His self-fulfilling prophecy, ‘I won’t amount to much’, Has paved his way to martyrdom With alcohol his crutch.
+His self-fulfilling prophecy, ‘I shan’t amount to much’, Has paved the way to martyrdom With alcohol the crutch.

-He smoulders in his darkness, Lost in self-destructive thoughts, And wards off caring questions With cold ready-made retorts.
+He smoulders in the darkness, Deep in self-destructive thoughts, And wards off interactions With curt ready-made retorts.

-The chance for intervention Perished many moons ago, So now there’s just the maelstrom Then the underworld below.
+The prospect of redemption Perished many moons ago.
+The meltdown feeds the maelstrom To the underworld below.

-The chaos of self-medicated Meltdown fills the void; A humble life worth living Has been wholly self-destroyed.
+The remnants of self-medicated Mayhem swirl the void.
+A hopeful life worth living Has been wholly self-destroyed.